YohaiCP/d9-autobrd-gcp/README.md

 ## Prerequisites for installation

-1. A user with appropriate permissions within the GCP environment to complete the installation via a gcloud shell script.
+1. A user with appropriate permissions within the GCP environment (e.g. owner/editor in each project) to complete the installation via a gcloud shell script.

 ## Install via gcloud shell